mobileink/lab.mobile/android/netrexx/README.md

 android apps.

 The trick is to use the netrexx translator to generate java code but not compile it.
+Then the standard build system call compile those files.

+And of course the NetRexx runtime - NetRexxR.jar, a measly 37K! - is
+required.
+The Android ant build scripts will dexify (compile to Dalvik) anything in the `libs` directory of the project, so all we need to do is copy `NetRexxR.jar` to `libs`.

+Originally the Android build system was Ant-based, and the IDE was based on Eclipse.
+This is changing to a Gradle-based build system with a new IDE, "Android Studio", based on IntelliJ IDEA.

+The examples here do not use the IDEs.

+The Gradle-based build system is a huge improvement over the Ant-based system, so we only include a few basic examples using Ant builds.

+## Gradle

+To integrate NetRexx code, you just need to run a preparatory compile (to generate compiled resources), then run the netrexx translator (to generate java files from netrexx source), and then build the whole thing using the standard gradle command.

+1.  make sure you have gradle 1.10 installed
+2.  adjust the paths in the files in bin
+3.  $ source bin/android-dev
+4.  cd basic
+5.  $ gradle wrapper

+Now compile the resources so the netrexx compile step doesn't complain:

+6.  $ ./gradlew compileDebug

+Translate netrexx source to java source:

+7.  ./nrc src/main/java/org/example/myapp/*nrx

+Now build the whole shebang:

+8.  ./gradlew assembleDebug

+Thereafter, just run $ ./build.sh when you change the netrexx source code.

+## Ant

-To make that work, we expose the `-code-gen` task found in the Android SDK ant file at `$ANDROID_HOME/tools/ant/build.xml` by copying it to our project `build.xml` and adding the required dependencies.
+To make this work, we expose the `-code-gen` task found in the Android SDK ant file at `$ANDROID_HOME/tools/ant/build.xml` by copying it to our project `build.xml` and adding the required dependencies.

   In brief: